hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 app.windows.certificate = windows.cer
 ```

 The `apple.cer` and `windows.cer` files are then stored in the same location.
+Since the certificates are public, there's no need to hide them.
+In such situation, the only thing that's sensitive is the keys.
+If you're letting Conveyor derive keys from the root entropy for you,
+the plain-text value of the `app.signing-key` can be moved into either a secret file or a secret environment variable - please see the
+[continuous integration](continuous-integration.md) page for an example of how it can be achieved.

 ## Exporting derived keys